 Projected future sales and earnings assumptions used in determining the VIU by comparing to the actual historical sales and earnings generated by the restaurant.
-We took into account changes in conditions and events affecting the restaurant to
+We considered conditions and events affecting the restaurant to

-- assess the adjustments or lack of adjustments made in arriving at the projected future sales and earnings assumptions - Vacancy period and market rental rates used in determining the FVLCS by comparing them to comparable transactions.
+- assess the projected future sales and earnings assumptions - Vacancy period and market rental rates used in determining the FVLCS by comparing them to comparable transactions.